eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/02-build-and-deploy-a-sample-aws-cloud-development-kit-stack-to-aws.md

 * `cdk deploy`

-👍 Every time we're making **potentially sensitive changes**, we'll be asked to confirm that we we are ready to deploy.
+👍 Every time we're making **potentially sensitive changes**, we'll be asked to confirm that we are ready to deploy.
 Hit `y` to agree.